vvscode/docs/docs/voice/voice-rest-api/callback-api.md

 **repeats** is the number of times that the repeatPrompt will be played.

 **maxDigits** is the maximum number of digits that is expected from a user to press.
 Once these digits are collected, a `PIE Event <PIE>` will be triggered containing these digits.
 The digits are collected when either the maximum number of digits are entered, the user presses “\#” or the user waits 5 seconds after the last entered digit.

-[block:callout]
-{
-  "type": "warning",
-  "title": "Important Notice",
+> **WARNING: Important Notice**
+>
+> Not all Actions are supported by all events.
+Each event lists the supported actions.
+>
-  "body": "Not all Actions are supported by all events.
-Each event lists the supported actions.\n\nURLs for the callbacks described in the section that follows are configured in the Sinch dashboard.
-If no URL is configured, the callback will not be invoked."
+> URLs for the callbacks described in the section that follows are configured in the Sinch dashboard.
+If no URL is configured, the callback will not be invoked.
-}
-[/block]

 ## Incoming Call Event Callback (ICE)

 When a call reaches the Sinch dashboard, the system makes a POST request to the specified calling callback URL.